 You can enjoy a stunning walk along the coast, with a plethora of marine life that is easy to spot from the rocks.
 It offers a 0.25-mile easy trail and is a perfect place for spending the afternoon exploring or going on a short hike.

 If you’re a bird-lover, you’ll absolutely love the variety of birds you can spot in the area.
 You may also see a plethora of sea life when the tide goes out, such as crabs, geoducks, and starfish.

 13. Lake Quinault

-The Quinault Rain Forest Trailhead is an easy place to take a hike and observe the trees.
-If you need a light snack, coffee, or the internet to check-in, you can stop at the Quinault Internet Cafe for a bit.
+The Quinault Rain Forest Trailhead is easy to hike and observe the trees.
+If you need a light snack, coffee, or the internet to check in, you can stop at the Quinault Internet Cafe for a bit.

 14. Vance Creek Bridge

 For the last stop on your three days in Olympic National Park, make a stop at Vance Creek Bridge.
 This bridge was originally built in the 1920s for a logging railroad and was the second-highest railroad bridge in the country for years.

 While it’s now decommissioned, it provides some beautiful photography shots to end your Olympic National Park loop drive.
 You can no longer walk on the bridge due to safety concerns, but it’s fun to visit and imagine how life was when it was in use.